joshuavictorchen/isp-checker/docs/_sources/index.rst.txt

 Internet Service Provider (ISP) serviceability data are not readily available for real estate listings on websites such as Zillow and Trulia.

-Potential homebuyers must access individual ISP websites and manually navigate through their user interfaces one at a time in order to retrieve the internet connectivity options for a given listing.
+This means that potential homebuyers must access individual ISP websites and manually navigate through each user interface, one at a time, in order to retrieve the internet connectivity options for a given listing.

-The **isp-checker** program provides a framework for determining ISP serviceability across providers at any given address by directly accessing specific API endpoints to retrieve this data, without having to trudge through each ISP website's clunky UI.
+The **isp-checker** program provides a framework for determining ISP serviceability across providers at any address, without having to trudge through each ISP website's clunky UI, by directly accessing specific API endpoints to retrieve this data

 The following ISPs and metadata are currently supported: